2021 WWE Draft: Free agents

+Within WWE storyline, a "free agent" referred to a contracted wrestler who had not been assigned to one of the company's five brands at the time—Raw, SmackDown, NXT, NXT UK, or 205 Live (the latter two were subdivisions of NXT).
 Several wrestlers were made free agents due to injury, inactivity, or simply not being drafted despite being an active member of the rosters.
-Free agents can (kayfabe) sign with the brand of their choosing.
+Wrestlers who became free agents could (kayfabe) sign with the brand of their choosing.
 The chart is organized by date.

 Aftermath

 During the draft, Raw drafted SmackDown Women's Champion Becky Lynch while SmackDown drafted Raw Women's Champion Charlotte Flair.
 Neither lost their respective championship before the October 22 episode of SmackDown, the night that the draft results went into effect.
-The day of the show, WWE announced that Flair and Lynch would exchange titles to keep the championships on their respective brands.
+The day of the show, WWE announced that Flair and Lynch would exchange titles to keep the championships on their respective brands while going off script.
 In turn, Lynch became the Raw Women's Champion while Flair became the SmackDown Women's Champion.

 Also during the draft, SmackDown drafted NXT North American Champion Isaiah "Swerve" Scott as part of his stable, Hit Row.
 Swerve claimed he would be taking the title to SmackDown, however, on the October 12 episode of NXT 2.0, Swerve lost the championship to Carmelo Hayes, thus keeping the North American Championship on NXT before the draft results went into effect on October 22.

 In November, vignettes began airing to hype Veer's post-draft appearance on Raw.
 His ring name was changed to Veer Mahaan.
 He finally debuted in April 2022, but in October, he was moved to NXT.